-The following list contains the most common reasons why the ASPCA rejects certain requests for funding.
+The following list contains the most common reasons why the ASPCA declines certain requests for funding.

 - Frequent Grant Recipient: Applicant has multiple active grants or has been a frequent grant recipient

-- Duplicate Application: Applicant submitted more than one letter of inquiry or application for the same purpose
+- Duplicate Application: Applicant submitted more than one application for the same purpose

 - Incomplete Application: Required or requested data and/or supplemental information and documentation have not been submitted

 - Ineligible Applicant: See "Funding Restrictions" above

 - Lack of Clarity or Details: Request does not state a specific purpose or does not provide adequate explanation or information

 - Limited Resources/Budgetary Constraints: Grant budget for the proposed project is depleted or inadequate to accommodate the request